 “Yes, this is my place.”
 She answered, leaning her head on the open door.

-“Why?”
-He asked.
 He needed to know.
-For as long as they had been friends, the agreement had always remained that their abodes would remain a secret.
+For as long as they had been seeing each other, the agreement had always remained that their abodes would remain a secret.

-He gaped at her.
-Then he noticed the slight twitch in the corners of her mouth.
+He gaped at her, his mouth suddenly going dry.
+Then he noticed the slight twitch at the corners of her mouth.

 “You know you are a wicked person right?”
 He said, letting out the breath he had not realised he was holding.